All Products

 2. In the left-side navigation pane, choose Intelligent O&M Center > Instance Monitoring.

-3. On the page that appears, find the database instance that you want to manage and click the instance ID.
-The instance details page appears.
+3. Find the instance you want to manage and click its instance ID to open the instance details page.

-4. In the navigation pane on the left of the instance details page, click Autonomy Center.
-In the upper-right corner of the page that appears, click Autonomy Service Settings.
+4. In the left-side navigation pane, click Autonomy Center.
+In the upper-right corner, click Autonomy Service Settings.

 Note